What Really Happens When You Marry Your First & Only Boyfriend

 “So this is real love,” I’ve often thought to myself.

 When I was younger, I struggled with the idea that we would never experience ‘dating around’.
-I worried we would reach our 40s and think something had been missing from our lives.
-Now, as I get closer and closer to 40, I have the benefit of age and experience with me.
+I worried we would reach our 40s and think something was missing from our lives.
+Now I have the benefit of age and experience with me.
 And I know with no doubt that I have absolutely everything I could ever want or need in him.

 So this is real love.